galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ## Confirmation PCR

-Begin by retrieving the sequence from the node that putatively matches to the phage genomic DNA.
+Begin by retrieving the sequence from the contig (node) that putatively matches to the phage genomic DNA.
-> * The node FASTA file will be present in the Galaxy history where the phage assembly was performed.
+> * The contig FASTA file will be present in the Galaxy history where the phage assembly was performed.
+Extract the contig of interest from the assemled contig pool
 >    > * If you assembled the genome, locate the history in which it was assembled.
->    > * If someone else assembled it, look under "Histories shared with me", and import the history.
+>    > * If someone else assembled it and shared the assemply results with you, look under "Histories shared with me", and import the history.

-Design confirmation PCR primers off the node sequence.
+Design confirmation PCR primers off the contig sequence.
 This primer pair can be designed manually, or with any primer design software.
-The instruction below uses the [IDT PrimerQuest Tool](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex) since it is very flexible and does automated design of high-quality primer pairs.
+The instruction below uses the [IDT PrimerQuest Tool](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex), since it is very flexible and does automated design of high-quality primer pairs.
 > * Navigate to the [IDT PrimerQuest Tool.](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex) Under the Tools drop-down menu, open the "Show Custom Design Parameters" tab.

 ![](../../images/genome-close-reopen-screenshots/1_primerquest.png)